shubhadip/lernacommon/README.md

 \
 \
 **To Build Library:**\
-- Run `yarn webdev` in root folder.
+- Run `npm run build` in root folder.

 **To Develop Components:**\
 Please follow below mentioned step to run this project: